D' Originals

-D' Originals is a 2017 Philippine television drama revenge series broadcast by GMA Network.
-Directed by Adolfo B. Alix Jr., it stars Jaclyn Jose, LJ Reyes and Kim Domingo.
-It premiered on April 17, 2017 on the network's Afternoon Prime line up replacing Pinulot Ka Lang sa Lupa.
+D' Originals is a 2017 Philippine television drama series broadcast by GMA Network.
+Directed by Adolfo Alix Jr., it stars Jaclyn Jose, LJ Reyes and Kim Domingo.
+It premiered on April 17, 2017 on the network's Afternoon Prime line up.
 The series concluded on July 7, 2017 with a total of 60 episodes.
-It was replaced by Haplos in its timeslot.

 The series is streaming online on YouTube.

 Premise

 The series focuses on how far the wives would go to catch their husbands, deal with the other women and keep their families and self-respect intact.